Emergency Plumbing Kit: 15 Must-Have Items Every Homeowner Needs

 Frequently Asked Questions

-How much does it cost to build an emergency plumbing kit?
-A well-stocked emergency plumbing kit typically costs between $75 and $150 to build from scratch.
-You may already own several items — like a bucket, screwdrivers, or a flashlight — which can reduce that cost significantly.
+How much does it cost to build an emergency plumbing kit in 2026?
+A well-stocked emergency plumbing kit typically costs between $80 and $160 to build from scratch in 2026.
+You may already own several items like a bucket, screwdrivers, or a flashlight, which can reduce that cost significantly.
 Prioritize the shut-off key, pipe repair clamps, epoxy putty, and both types of plungers if you're building on a budget.
 These four categories cover the most common and most costly emergencies.

 Can epoxy putty fix a burst pipe permanently?
-No — epoxy putty is strictly a temporary solution.
-While it can stop active leaking for hours or even a few days, it is not rated for long-term use under sustained water pressure.
-Think of it as a bandage that buys you time to get a professional repair done.
-The underlying cause of the burst — whether it's corrosion, freezing, or excessive pressure — must still be addressed by a licensed plumber.
+No, epoxy putty is strictly a temporary solution.
+Building codes expect damaged pipe or fittings to be repaired or replaced with approved materials rather than left with a patch.
+It's not rated for long-term use under sustained water pressure, especially above 60 to 70 psi.
+The underlying cause of the burst, whether corrosion, freezing, or excessive pressure, must still be addressed by a licensed plumber.
+Our burst pipe repair guide covers permanent fixes in detail.

 Where exactly is the main water shut-off valve in my home?
 Most homes have two shut-off points: an indoor main valve (often near the water heater, in the basement, or in a utility closet) and a curb-side valve at the street-level water meter (which requires a shut-off key to operate).
 You should locate and test both before an emergency happens.
-Walk your family through both locations so that anyone home during a plumbing crisis knows exactly what to do.
-Reviewing our guide on basic plumbing tools can also help you understand what other equipment to keep handy.
+Walk your family through both locations so anyone home during a plumbing crisis knows exactly what to do.
+Our detailed shut off valve guide covers exact locations for every foundation type.

 How often should I check or update my emergency plumbing kit?
-Do a quick inspection of your kit once a year — at the same time you check your smoke detectors is a good rule of thumb.
-Replace any dried-out or hardened epoxy putty, check flashlight batteries, inspect rubber gloves for cracks or deterioration, and verify that your plumber's tape hasn't dried out.
+Do a quick inspection of your kit once a year (the same time you check your smoke detectors is a good rule of thumb).
+Replace any dried-out or hardened epoxy putty, check flashlight batteries, inspect rubber gloves for cracks or deterioration, and verify that your plumber's tape and silicone tape haven't dried out.
 Also confirm that your emergency plumber contact info is still current.
 A kit that's stocked but not maintained may fail you at the worst possible moment.

 Find Trusted & Licensed Plumbers in Ohio